Our Tours5 Day Wild Atlantic Way Tour

 Our flagship Wild Atlantic Way tour takes you on a journey of a lifetime!
 Starting and finishing in Dublin, this tour guides you through the South West of Ireland.

-Historical highlights include the majestic Rock of Cashel, Charles Fort and the beautiful thatched cottages of Adare.
-The dramatic scenic landscapes of Kinsale, the Dingle peninsula, and the Cliffs of Moher never fail to impress.
+Historical highlights include the majestic Rock of Cashel, Kilkenny castle and the beautiful thatched cottages of Adare.
+The dramatic scenic landscapes of Killarney, the Dingle peninsula, and the Cliffs of Moher never fail to impress.

 This 5 day tour has the perfect mix of diverse scenery, cultural sites, dramatic coastlines, overnight stays in cosy accommodation and of course the best of Irish craft beer coupled with great food.
 Come experience Ireland’s Wild Atlantic Way.